Warren Buffett's firm reports $12B profit before its meeting - WTMJ

 AP Business Writer

-The conglomerate said that besides the investment gains, profit also improved at all of its major divisions — including insurance, utility, railroad, manufacturing and retail companies — as the economy continued to recover from the pandemic during the first three months of this year.
-But Berkshire said it can’t predict how the coronavirus will affect the economy going forward.

-Berkshire continued its streak of major stock repurchases by investing $6.6 billion in its own stock during the quarter.
-The Omaha, Nebraska-based company spent $25 billion on repurchases last year.
-Seifert said investors will applaud the significant buybacks.
+Buffett spent several hours Saturday afternoon at an online version of Berkshire’s annual meeting alongside vice chairmen Charlie Munger, Greg Abel and Ajit Jain.

+Buffett said the policies of the Federal Reserve and the stimulus packages passed by Congress have done a tremendous job of propping up the economy because interest rates remain low, but it’s hard to predict what the long-term consequences of those policies will be.

-But Berkshire is still sitting on $145.4 billion in cash and short-term investments because Buffett has struggled to find major acquisitions for the company for several years.
+Omaha, Nebraska-based Berkshire is sitting on $145.4 billion in cash and short-term investments because Buffett has struggled to find major acquisitions for the company for several years.

-“They’re just not really putting a lot of capital to work,” Edward Jones analyst Jim Shanahan said.

-Later Saturday, Buffett will spend several hours answering questions at an online version of Berkshire’s annual meeting.
-Buffett will be joined by Berkshire vice chairmen Charlie Munger, Greg Abel and Ajit Jain.

-Investor Cole Smead said Berkshire has largely been sitting on the sidelines in recent years without making major investments, and he’d love to see the company get more active the next time the market swoons.
-When the pandemic devastated markets a year ago, Berkshire took a cautious approach.
+Investor Cole Smead said he would love to see the company get more active the next time the market swoons.

 “We do not question whether Buffett and Munger have patience.
 That’s obvious.
 The question is do they have any aggression.
 That’s not obvious,” Smead said.

-“I think investors have the right to know what their views are on these issues.
-And so far they have not really been forthcoming at all,” Seifert said..

-What will be missing at Saturday’s meeting will be the thousands of people who normally show up to hear from Buffett and Munger.
+Buffett said he wants to invest more of Berkshire’s cash, but the current competition he faces from private equity and other investment funds has made it difficult for Berkshire to find reasonably priced acquisitions.

-This was the second year in a row that Berkshire’s meeting was on online-only affair because of the coronavirus pandemic.
+This was the second year in a row that the annual meeting was held online because of the coronavirus pandemic.
 This year’s event was moved outside of Omaha for the first time — to Los Angeles to be near where the 97-year-old Munger lives.

 The meeting usually draws 40,000 to Omaha, filling a 18,300-seat arena and every nearby overflow room.
 No other company matches those crowds.